 Why are these young people acting so recklessly, with no regard to consequence or conscience to their fellow person?
 Is it a result of our own access?
 Are we just privy to this information these days more easily?
 Is it due to the internet’s ability to let us find any story, at any time, in any area of the world?
 Why do these kids not treat their equals as if they are equal?
-Why do they treat them like they are some kind of third-person internet character they can create or destroy as they see fit?
+Why do they treat them like they are some kind of non-person, a fictional character they can create or destroy as they see fit?

-There are of course administration issues as well.
+There are of course administrative issues as well.
 Colleges are not learning institutions anymore, they’re credit card companies.
 Have a young person build debt they will be forced to pay the rest of their lives.
 If a company suffers public embarrassment through hundreds of sexual assault cases, they might not survive the PR blowback.

 But that isn’t the real concern here.
 Why are kids acting this way?
 Why do they feel so entitled to act this way?
 Do they not know there are consequences for their actions?
 How can they treat another person that way so casually?

 Entitled.
 That’s when it started to hit me.
 I know I have heard this point made in other places before, but this was the first time this idea really started to sink in for me, as I tried to understand why kids only five or ten years younger than me acted so completely different than me (I’m 28.)

 I was born right before the Internet really came into being, before it was worldwide.
 I had AOL when I was twelve, maybe thirteen.
 Dial-up connection.
 When I was fourteen, fifteen, going into high school, Napster allowed me to download any song I wanted.
 It only took me two hours to download It Wasn’t Me by Shaggy.